rishovm/DataBot/README.md

 Generates visualizations (e.g., bar plots) with labels and legends.

-Creates PNG files for each visualization.
+Creates PNG and SVG files for each visualization.

 Writes a text interpretation file for each analysis.